mistergoomba/13-day-stories/docs/trecena-creation-guide.md

 - Ensure JSON is valid and parseable

 **Step 2: Create Trecena-Specific Rules File**
-After JSON generation, create a new file: `data/trecena-rules-[nawal].md`
+After JSON generation, create a new file: `docs/trecena-rules-[nawal].md`

+**Reference:** See `docs/trecena-rules-toj.md` for a complete example of this file structure.

 This file must document: